 Since the festival is celebrated for nine days there are nine colors of Navratri with each color holding its relevance for a particular day of Navratri.

-Navratri festival this year will be observed for nine days starting from 07th October 2021 until 15th October 2021 and will be followed by Dussehra on same day.
+Navratri festival this year will be observed for nine days starting from 26th September 2022 until 5th October 2022 and will be followed by Dussehra next day.
 Though celebrating Navratri by wearing a different color each day is important from religious perspective, it is also becoming common in different parts of the world where Navratri is celebrated.

 During the nine-days of Navratri, people in different parts of India tend to stock up wide variety of foods and sweets to be consumed as Navratri fast food.